HeardLibrary/digital-scholarship/script/r/next.md

 # Where do I go from here?

 If you have completed all of the earlier lessons, you should now have the background to get started using R to solve practical problems.
 There are many ways to use R, so the information below introduces only a subset of the most common topics: **data wrangling**, **data visualization**, and **statistical analysis**.
-These topics aren't independent - data wrangling is often necessary before statistical analysis or data visualization, and data viz and statistics often go hand-in-hand when trying to make sense of a data set.
+These topics aren't independent - data wrangling is often necessary before statistical analysis or data visualization, and data visualization (data "viz") and statistics often go hand-in-hand when trying to make sense of a data set.

 # Data wrangling with R